awesom3alex/MITRE_to_CSV/README.md

 # MITRE ATT&amp;CK in CSV form

-Fetch the latest [MITRE ATT&CK &copy; Enterprise Techniques], and convert this to a [CSV]
+Fetch the latest MITRE ATT&CK &copy; Enterprise Techniques, and convert this to a CSV

 This repo leverages the MITRE ATT&CK Enterprise Techniques data from https://github.com/mitre/cti, but is not associated with MITRE.